oc8/django-rest-quickstart-template/readme.md

 ## Installation

-1. Clone this repository to your computer with the command `git clone https://github.com/myusername/myproject.git`
+1. Clone this repository to your computer
-2. Navigate to the project directory with the command `cd myproject`
+2. Navigate to the project directory
 3. Build the Docker image with the command `docker-compose build`
 4. Start the project with the command `docker-compose up`